bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2017-01-13
+* :sparkles: Adding a BThread is idempotent.
+Previously, if a BThread was added twice, it would run twice with unexpected results.
+* :sparkles: Basic engine exceptions, plus a friendlier error message when calling `bsync` outside of a BThread.
+* :arrows_counterclockwise: More Javadocs and code cleanup (mostly dead code removal).

 ### 2017-01-12
 * :sparkles: License (MIT)
 * :sparkles: Preparations for Maven Central
-* :arrows_counterclockwise: More javadocs and code cleanup.
+* :arrows_counterclockwise: More Javadocs and code cleanup.

 ### 2017-01-05